andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 By extending the UX designer's tools such as personas and user journeys to include sustainability aspects, we open up for a more holistic design process.
 Although we have only presented sustainable versions of personas and user journeys in this context, the other tools in the designer's toolbox can also have sustainability aspects.
 These could be wireframes and templates that have inclusive and energy-saving defaults, or user testing that takes into account the entire product lifecycle from cradle to cradle.

-These innovative UX approaches show, how common UX tools can be extended to drive user-friendly and eco-friendly solutions and inspire the creation of products that make a difference for both people and the planet.
+These innovative UX approaches show how common UX tools can be extended to drive user-friendly and eco-friendly solutions and inspire the creation of products that make a difference for both people and the planet.
 ### Designing with data

 Data can be a catalyst for digital sustainability projects.
-The designers of a project can consider, what data already exists, what data can be collected and what data is not yet available about a project.
+The designers of a project can consider what data already exists, what data can be collected and what data is not yet available about a project.
 The more detailed an overview a designer has access to, the more innovatively data can be brought into play.
 Designing with data can both create economic value, and it can also drive sustainability.

 In some contexts, a designer can draw on enormous data sources, which with advanced algorithms and machine learning can provide features to a digital product that would be unthinkable without the designer's in-depth knowledge of relevant data sources.
 That's why it's beneficial in the design phase of digital products to focus on topics such as: